CarrierIn - a FlowScan module for reporting on carrier or ISP input traffic

 TopN 10 BGPDumpFile etc/router.our.domain.bgp ASNfile etc/asn.txt

-is up and running with ASNFile
+Once flowscan is up and running with ASNFile configured, it will

 reload the file if its timestamp indicates that it has been modified.